 Examples..."What are all those spots on your face?" or "How much did you pay for that?"

 Even adults tend to tease about the most embarrassing aspects of a person with nicknames like "Gordo" (fat) or "Pansón" (big belly).
 I have had a hard time with this, because I think nicknames like "Tontito" (dumb) or "Payaso" (clown) are hurtful, especially for children.
+But I think this can be more from making direct translations from Spanish to English.
+Words that we feel are strong or hurtful sometimes don't carry that same intensity in Spanish.

 One of the hardest culture shocks for me in Ecuador is the food.
 I still tend to loose my appetite when I see chicken feet or cow hooves floating in my soup.